X-PARADE: Cross-Lingual Textual Entailment and Information Divergence across Paragraphs: Dataset Construction

 \subsection{Inter-annotator Agreement (IAA)}

 Our task involves human judgements about natural language inference, which are known to be subjective \citep{pavlick-kwiatkowski-2019-inherent}.
 There are many different reasons why annotators may disagree about whether one piece of information entails another \citep{jiang-and-marneffe-2022-investigating}.
 Here, we evaluate annotator agreement on our task, with a particular focus on the \emph{inferable} category.
 Some annotators managed to identify a way to infer information in the target while others did not make such inferences and labeled tokens as \emph{new}.
 In addition some inferences are quite direct, so some annotators labeled them as \emph{same}.

-For example, there was disagreement over whether ``changes its behavior in spring'' is \emph{new} or \emph{inferable} information in the following paragraph pair (truncated for space):
+For example, there was disagreement over whether ``changes its behavior in spring'' is \emph{new} or \emph{inferable} in the following paragraph pair: